andretempera/mapping-data/README.md

 ## Questions or Issues?
 Please use the [Issues](/../../issues) tab to report any issues or ask questions.
 Any feedback is welcome!

+## Andy was here
+- played around with exercise.ipynb
+- edited this readme file
+- used git commands in terminal